 Students have the right to:

 - Expect all disability-related information to be treated confidentially.

 - Receive appropriate accommodations in a timely manner from faculty or DESP.
 Students should have the opportunity to meet privately with faculty to discuss needed accommodations and any other concerns.
 Please keep in mind that DESP has the responsibility to review disability documentation and determine eligibility for appropriate accommodations.

 - Appeal decisions regarding accommodations and auxiliary aids.
 Students may choose to request services through the ADA 504 Coordinator.
 This coordinator will then designate a district official with knowledge of accommodation requirements to review such requests.
 Students will be required to provide disability verification before services are provided.

 Faculty has the right to:

 - Request verification of a student's eligibility for any requested accommodations.
-Such verification will be in the form of a notice entitled "Instructor Notification of Accommodations: mailed directly to you.
+Such notification will be in the form of a Faculty Notification Letter emailed directly to you.

 - Expect the student to initiate accommodation requests.
 If the student is taking their tests in DESP, faculty can expect DESP to administer exams in a secure and monitored environment.
 A faculty member has the right to challenge an accommodation request if s/he believes the accommodation is not appropriate for the class.
 If the accommodation would result in a fundamental alteration to a course curriculum or course of study, then the college may deny a request for a specific accommodation.
 DESP will work with the department and the student to determine whether the requested accommodation constitutes a fundamental alteration.

 - Expect students to adhere to the West Valley College Student Code of Conduct regardless of whether they have a disability.
 Infractions of this code should be directed to the Vice-President of Student Services.
 If the student has been identified as a student with a disability, this information should be provided to the Vice President to facilitate collaboration with DESP.